QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Preliminary/Wireless Networking, Cryptography/Puzzles of An Altered History/index.md

      ```

 5. **Password Recovery**:
-   - "aircrack-ng" will attempt to recover the password by testing combinations from the wordlist.
+   - "aircrack-ng" will attempt to recover the password by iHack Prelim 2024 combinations from the wordlist.
    - When aircrack-ng successfully finds the correct password, it will display the password in the terminal.

 6. **Flag Retrieval**: